Zuke's Mini Naturals Training Treats

 Check the weight range, not just "small" labels.

 At 14-18 lbs, your Pug may fall at the edge of size ranges.
-When in doubt, size down rather than up -- an oversized product is often worse than a slightly snug one for small breeds.
+When in doubt, size down -- an oversized product is usually worse than slightly snug for small breeds.

 Read reviews from other Pug owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Pug owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Pug" within the review section.
+Filter Amazon reviews by searching "Pug" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations